hyperledger/aries-rfcs/features/0646-bbs-credentials/README.md

 - `requiredRevealStatements` will be removed ([Issue 50](https://github.com/w3c-ccg/ldp-bbs2020/issues/50))
 - `proofValue` and `nonce` must be base64 encoded ([Issue 51](https://github.com/w3c-ccg/ldp-bbs2020/issues/51))
 - `signature` must be updated to `proofValue` for the `BbsBlsSignature2020` suite ([Issue 52](https://github.com/w3c-ccg/ldp-bbs2020/issues/52))
-- The apllication of blank node identifiers ([Issue 10](https://github.com/w3c-ccg/ldp-bbs2020/issues/10))
+- The application of blank node identifiers ([Issue 10](https://github.com/w3c-ccg/ldp-bbs2020/issues/10))
 - Private holder binding ([Issue 37](https://github.com/w3c-ccg/ldp-bbs2020/issues/37))

 ## Drawbacks

 Existing implementations of BBS+ Signatures do not support ZKP Proof Predicates, but it is theoretically possible to support numeric date predicates.
 ZKP Proof Predicates are considered a key feature of CL Signatures, and a migration to BBS+ LD-Proofs will lose this capability.
 The Indy Maintainers consider this a reasonable trade-off to get the other benefits of BBS+ LD-Proofs.
 A mechanism to support predicates can hopefully be added in future work.

-As mentioned in the [Private Holder Binding](#Private-Holder-Binding) section, the [BBS+ LD-Proofs](https://w3c-ccg.github.io/ldp-bbs2020/) specification does not define a mechanism for private holder binding yet.
+As mentioned in the [Private Holder Binding](#private-holder-binding) section, the [BBS+ LD-Proofs](https://w3c-ccg.github.io/ldp-bbs2020/) specification does not define a mechanism for private holder binding yet.
 This means implementing this RFC does not provide all privacy-enabling features that should be incorporated until the `BbsBlsBoundSignature2020` and `BbsBlsBoundSignatureProof2020` signature suites are formally defined.

 ## Rationale and alternatives